HanKruiger/hankruiger.com/content/cv.md

 ## Work experience

+### (2023 - present) Full Stack Developer at New Nexus Software Solutions
+I work as a full stack developer at New Nexus Software Solutions in Haren.

 ### (2020 - 2023) Scientist Innovator at [TNO](https://www.tno.nl/)
 I work in projects with applications in several industries involving data sharing and interoperability.